-A Grant-In-Aid is awarded to students who have not had their work published in a refereed journal and who have not won any research grants in open competition.
-The grant supports a proposed scientific investigation topic specified by the Foundation, Information and applications are available from The Executive Officer, Gerontology Foundation of Australia Inc, PO Box 199, Annandale NSW 2038.
-Applications normally close in late July.
+Grants-In-Aid are awarded to students who have not had their work published in a refereed journal and who have not won any research grants in open competition.
+The grant supports a proposed scientific investigation topic specified by the Foundation.
+Information and applications are available from The Executive Officer, Gerontology Foundation of Australia Inc, PO Box 199, Annandale NSW 2038.
+Applications normally close late July.

-The Gowrie Scholarship Trust Fund (L,R,C)
+The Gowrie Scholarship Trust Fund (L,R)